 Alexander Platt has built a unique career in American music, straddling the worlds of symphony, chamber music and opera as an innovative and accomplished music director, conductor, and host.
 He is the music director of two of the Midwest’s finest regional orchestras, the La Crosse Symphony and the Wisconsin Philharmonic, and spends his summers in the Hudson River Valley as Music Director of the Maverick Concerts in Woodstock, New York, the oldest summer chamber-music festival in America.
 Following 22 years as Music Director of the Marion, Indiana Philharmonic, Alexander returned to his New England roots and now also serves as the Artistic Director for chamber music at the Westport Arts Center, in the historic cultural community of Westport, Connecticut.
-This February he returns to the Detroit Symphony Orchestra, to host the live webcasts of the DSO’s French Music Festival under Maestro Leonard Slatkin.
+Next March, he returns for his third season of hosting live webcasts of the Detroit Symphony Orchestra.

 Trained as a viola player and a chorister in the Episcopal Church, and a research scholar for the National Endowment for the Humanities before he entered college, Alexander Platt was educated at Yale University, where he led an acclaimed concert series as the resident conductor at the renowned Yale Center for British Art; he graduated in 1988 winning most of the major undergraduate music prizes.
-Awarded a British Marshall Scholarship, Alexander then spent three years at King’s College Cambridge, earning an M.Phil. degree in 19th-century French music; he also reconstructed the lost Vienna chamber version of the Mahler Fourth Symphony, which was published by Josef Weinberger, Ltd. and has since gone on to become a classic of the repertoire.
+Awarded a British Marshall Scholarship, Alexander then spent three years at King’s College Cambridge, studying 19th-century music and performance practice; he also reconstructed the lost Vienna chamber version of the Mahler Fourth Symphony, which was published by Josef Weinberger, Ltd. and has since gone on to become a classic of the repertoire.
 He also served as the student member of the College’s building committee, and even found time to deputize in their legendary Chapel Choir.
 While at Cambridge he was the first American to be awarded the coveted post of Assistant Conductor of the Cambridge University Musical Society, and also served as Conductor of the Cambridge University Opera Society, where his revival of Benjamin Britten’s neglected opera Owen Wingrave earned high praise in the London press.

 Following conducting Fellowships at both Aspen and Tanglewood, where his teachers included Seiji Ozawa and Simon Rattle, in 1991 Alexander Platt was made the first Apprentice Conductor of the Minnesota Orchestra, the Saint Paul Chamber Orchestra and the Minnesota Opera, in a unique program devised by Murry Sidlin and funded by the University of Minnesota School of Music; his conducting of the Colin Graham production of Madama Butterfly met with particular acclaim.
 Mr. Platt then secured his first music directorship in Wisconsin, leading the Racine Symphony Orchestra from 1993 to 2005 and transforming it from a community orchestra on the brink of closure to a thriving institution.
 During his twelve years there the RSO vastly expanded its symphonic, pops and chamber music offerings, established an extensive program to bring music to all third-grade students in Racine County, and established a fund for free private music lessons for needy children; for the first time, the orchestra also recorded one of its concerts for Wisconsin Public Radio.
 During these years Alexander also spent a great deal of time conducting choral societies in Milwaukee, leading over several seasons a complete cycle of the late Haydn Masses; his 1997 performance of Haydn’s Mass in Time of War, with Ensemble Musical Offering, earned him high acclaim in the Milwaukee Journal-Sentinel, as did his conducting debut at the Skylight Opera Theatre, in the John Mortimer version of Die Fledermaus.